abazlinton/GitHubNew/github_homework.md

 # GitHub

-Your task is to model GitHub to the following specification.
+Your task is to model GitHub to the following specification using TDD.
 Look for opportunities to use Enums.

 # MVP